 It is expected that authors will submit only one (1) abstract.
-However, under no circumstances should there be more than two (2) abstracts bearing the name of the same author, either individually or as first author.
-No more than one 1 abstract can be submitted by an author to the Participatory Communication Research Section.
-Please note also that the same abstract or another version with minor variations in title or content must not be submitted to more than one section or working group.
+Under no circumstances should an author submit more than two abstracts as a single author or as the lead author of a co-authored paper and no author will submit more than one abstract to the Participatory Communication Research Section.
+The same abstract or another version with minor variations in title or content must not be submitted to more than one section or working group.
 Any such submissions will be deemed to be in breach of the conference guidelines and will be rejected.

 The PCR section encourages the submission of proposals in any of the three official languages of the association (English, Spanish, French).

 For further information about the Participatory Communication Research Section (PCR), its themes, submissions and panels please contact: iamcr.pcr [at] gmail.com